Central Interceptor Project

 Scope of works

-The scope of work involves:
+The scope of work included:

-• Flow control and overflow structures.
+• Drop shafts, grit traps, flow control and overflow structures.

 • Air vents and air treatment facilities.

-• Structural relining of existing sewers.
+• Structural relining of existing sewer assets.

 • Pump station retrofit and decommissioning at PS25 Miranda Reserve and PS23 Hillsborough.